 Acupuncture

-Acupuncture uses fine needles which are inserted just under the skin, in specific places in the body.
-Acupuncture needles are so fine that they shouldn’t hurt, although you may feel a tingle or dull ache as they go in.
+Acupuncture involves putting very fine needles into different parts of the body.
+The needles are so fine that they shouldn’t hurt, although you may feel a tingle or dull ache as they go in.
+Some research has shown that acupuncture can reduce pain in people with cancer.
+It may help when used alongside prescribed painkillers.
+There is some evidence that acupuncture helps with fatigue.

 Massage

 Some people find massage calming and relaxing.
 It may help to reduce pain and anxiety, and help you feel better generally.
-Many TENS machines have a massage setting.

 You should not have a massage in the area of your cancer.
 So avoid the tummy area and upper back.
 People with advanced cancer who have problems with bleeding should avoid deep tissue massage.
+Your massage therapist should be qualified to treat people with cancer.

 “ When my partner started to get referred pain into his shoulder, what he said helped was me massaging his shoulder.
 He would often fall asleep straight after as the pain subsided for a while.”